The Ultimate In Birding Tours

 Western Pacific Odyssey will come to an end with our arrival at the port of Osaka.

-We shall be sailing on the Heritage Adventurer (capacity: 140 passengers), a ship operated by Heritage Expeditions.
+Accommodation & Road Transport: We shall be sailing on the Heritage Adventurer (capacity: 140 passengers), a ship operated by Heritage Expeditions.
 She was constructed in Finland’s Rauma Shipyard, was launched in 1991 and was formerly known as the Hanseatic.
 Heritage Adventurer is 8378 tons and is 124 metres (407ft) long and has the highest passenger ship ice-class rating (1A Super) and has an impressive history of Polar exploration.
 She has held records for the most northerly and most southerly Arctic and Antarctic navigations, and for traversing both the Northwest and Northeast Passages.
-It is important to understand that expedition-style passenger ships are, of course, not cruise ships in the traditional manner and will appeal most to those who wish to explore wild places and enjoy wild nature, rather than enjoy huge and luxurious surroundings and ‘black-tie’ dinners with the officers.
+While comfortable and modern, she is not a ‘cruise ship’ in the traditional manner.
+She is specifically designed for exploring wild places and enjoying wild nature, rather than carrying huge numbers of people.

 Cabins are furnished with one to three beds (depending on category) and have private bathrooms, some storage space and an outside view.
 Public facilities include a restaurant, a lounge/bar, lecture facilities and a library.
 Food is plentiful, of good quality, mostly waiter-served and prepared by experienced chefs.
 The ship carries a complement of expedition staff, including one or more naturalists, who guide shore excursions (and point out seabirds and cetaceans at sea in the case of the birders/naturalists among them) and give informal talks on the environment, wildlife and history of the region.
 Landings in places without suitable piers are carried out by using zodiacs.